Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Relation to geometry

 It's not clear if this map is an isomorphism since sections are not right exact as a functor, but the theorem on formal functions \cite[\href{https://stacks.math.columbia.edu/tag/02OC}{Theorem 02OC}]{stacks-project} shows that after completion, we obtain an isomorphism

 By \eqref{eq:summand-hom}, this shows that we have the desired fully-faithful functor. \end{proof}

-In particular, this means that in the case of $\mu=\gls{second}$, this weight space has an additional action of the nilHecke algebra of $W$, so $e_{\second}$ is the sum of $\#W$ isomorphic idempotents which are primitive in this subalgebra.
-We let $e_{0,\second}$ be such an idempotent; since we assume $p$ does not divide the order of $\# W$, we can assume that this is the symmetrizing idempotent for the $W$-action on the weight space.
+In particular, this means that in the case of $\mu=\second$, this weight space has an additional action of the nilHecke algebra of $W$, so $e_{\second}$ is the sum of $\#W$ isomorphic idempotents which are primitive in this subalgebra.
+We let $e_{0,\second}$ be such an idempotent; since we assume $p$ does not divide the order of $\# W$, we can assume that this is the symmetrizing idempotent for the $W$-action on the weight space. \notation{$e_{0,\second}$}{A primitive ideal in the nilHecke algebra, considered as an element of $\Hom_{\widehat{\mathscr{A}}_{\mathbb{F}_p}}(\second,\second)$.}